In this section

 Overridden metamethods:

-__toString—the function returns the RawUrl content as a string (in the UTF-8);
+•__tostring—function that returns the RawUrl content as a string (in the UTF-8 encoding);

-A table describing a filter for URL categories (allfields are optional):
+The table describes a filter for URL categories.
+All table fields are optional.

 Field